Trump vague about whether he will veto bills that back Hong Kong protesters

 In August, Beijing moved thousands of troops across the border into Hong Kong in an operation state news agency Xinhua described at the time as a routine “rotation,” but the city’s government has said the mainland army is not part of Hong Kong police operations to quell the demonstrations.

-Reporting by David Brunnstrom, Steve Holland, Lisa Lambert and Matt Spetalnick; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by David Brunnstrom, Steve Holland, Lisa Lambert and Matt Spetalnick; Editing by Chizu Nomiyama, Alistair Bell and Cynthia Osterman